pavelkrcma/ccTalkTools/README.md

 ccParse now could load text logs, useful for debugging 3rd party applications UV is the preffered package manager

+A note: there is an interesting project, a HLA parser for Saleae logic analyser: https://github.com/RAKKOUCHE/ccTalk-HLA

 = Tools

 == ccParse